mrcam25/test_env_update_log/README.md

 # test_env_update_log

 Attached here are the .html, .css and .js files for the Test Environment Update Log web app.
+This project was a front-end task for my apprenticeship course.

-Currently release does NOT save to storage (local, session or otherwise) for security reasons.
+Current release does NOT save to storage (local, session or otherwise) for security reasons.

-The lastest release is hosted on a free .ASP server - http://www.testdblog.somee.com/log_page/logPage.asp
+The lastest release was hosted on a free .ASP server - http://www.testdblog.somee.com/log_page/logPage.asp